gitorious/ce-installer/README.md

 ### How do I back it up?

-Run `/var/www/gitorious/app/bin/snapshot` as superuser/root.
+Run the following command:

-    cd /var/www/gitorious/app/ && bin/snapshot ./testsnapshot.tar
+    sudo gitoriousctl exec bin/snapshot /full/path/to/snapshot.tar

 This will back up the current state of your Gitorious site (including your hosted git repositories) in a single tarball.
 You can restore the data from the same tarball (see the next FAQ section).

 So just set up a cronjob to do regular snapshots and offsite transfers of said backups.

 ### How do I perform disaster recovery?

-Given a tarball created by the aforementioned `/var/www/gitorious/app/bin/snapshot` script, you'll be able to restore the state of the Gitorious site (and the hosted git repos) from the same tarball by running `bin/restore`:
+Given a tarball created by the aforementioned snapshot command, you'll be able to restore the state of the Gitorious site (and the hosted git repos) from the same tarball by running `bin/restore`:

-    cd /var/www/gitorious/app/ && bin/restore ./testsnapshot.tar
+    sudo gitoriousctl exec bin/restore /full/path/to/snapshot.tar

 ### How do I make my hosted git repositories available for anonymous users?

 The default private mode will not allow anonymous access to content or user registration.
 Only logged in users which you have created explictly can surf your Gitorious installation.
 But when Gitorious is running in public mode, anyone can view and clone repositories in your Gitorious site, without logging in.

 Note that this will also allow anyone to register user accounts in your Gitorious site.